Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 No, we’re not suggesting copying your files onto the corporate server.
 (Though, honestly, would Russ the IT Guy really notice?)
 These days, an external hard drive can be had for $100 or so.
 Just plug it in—typically to the USB port on your computer—and drag over your precious files.
 Eat your lunch while the hard drive spins and whirs.

-- Dropboks offers no-frills free storage of up to 1GB.
-Files are encrypted and secure.
+- Box offers no-frills free storage of up to 10 GB

 14. Read a blog.

 Used to be, lunch hour meant kicking back with your leftovers and a magazine, maybe a dog-eared paperback.
 In these high-tech times, though, lunch is a perfect time to catch up on your favorite genealogy blogs.
-These Web-based chronicles blend diaries, news, links, chatter and personal favorites.
+These web-based chronicles blend diaries, news, links, chatter and personal favorites.
 Delve in, and before you glance up from the monitor, lunch hour will have passed, and Mr. Dithers will be at your door wondering when you’re getting back to work.
-A few of our favorite blogs:
+Here are a few of our favorite blogs to follow.

 Sure, there’ll be times when you need to block off several hours for tackling your family tree.
 But even if you don’t live a life of leisure, you can make real genealogical headway by checking off these lunch hour tasks.
 Just make sure you wipe off the jelly blobs before they obscure Granny Martha’s immigration date.